 So, do you share any of these thoughts or concerns?

-From what our landlords have told us, it appears that most are firmly on board with the idea of carrying out viewings online, but for some, it’s not the appeal or the effectiveness of online viewings that have them worried – it’s how to actually do it.
+From what our landlords have told us, it appears that most are firmly on board with the idea of carrying out viewings online, but for some, it’s not the appeal of online viewings that has them worried – it’s how to actually do it.